spiral/docs/basics/quick-start.md

 > Note that `default` database now points to the `default` connection.

-To check the the database connection was successful run:
+To check that the database connection was successful run:

 ```bash
 $ php app.php db:list